TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 Read :ref:`how to instantiate <database-connection-instantiation>` a connection with the connection pool.

+Arguments of the :php:`count()` method:

+1. The field to count, usually :sql:`*` or :sql:`uid`.
+Required.
+2. The name of the table.
+Required.
-The first argument is the field to count, usually :sql:`*` or :sql:`uid`.
-The second argument is the table name, the third argument is an array of :sql:`WHERE` equal conditions combined with :sql:`AND`.
+3. The select criteria as an array of key/value pairs.
+The key is the field name, the value is the value.
+In SQL they are mapped in a :sql:`WHERE` keyword combined with :sql:`AND`.
+Required.

+The method returns the counted rows.

 Remarks: